 The Indigenous Voices Awards (IVAs) were established in 2017 to support and nurture the work of Indigenous writers in lands claimed by Canada.
-Funds for the awards were raised initially through a crowd-funded campaign begun by Robin Parker, who partnered with the Indigenous Literary Studies Association (ILSA) for the awards’ administration, supplemented by funds raised by Silvia Moreno-Garcia.
-While Parker set an initial fundraising goal of $10,000 to support emerging Indigenous writers, the grass-roots initiative raised $116,565 in four months.
+Funds for the awards were raised initially through a crowd-funded campaigns by Robin Parker and Silvia Moreno-Garcia, who partnered with the Indigenous Literary Studies Association (ILSA) for the awards’ administration.
+While an initial fundraising goal of $10,000 to support emerging Indigenous writers was set, the grass-roots initiatives raised $116,565 in four months.
 These monies have since been supplemented by further donations from various groups and individuals.

 The Indigenous Voices Awards aim to support Indigenous literary production in its diversity and complexity, understanding Indigenous literatures to include but not be limited to novels, creative non-fiction, short stories, poetry, orality, graphic novels, comics, slam, drama, music lyrics, screenwriting, and other forms.
 The awards honour the sovereignty of Indigenous creative voices and reject cultural appropriation; to be eligible for the Indigenous Voices Awards, authors must be Indigenous and must make a declaration of Indigenous identity.
 The awards are intended to support Indigenous artistic communities and to resist the individualism of prize culture.
 As such, the IVA Board will endeavour to create opportunities for mentorship, professionalization, and creative collaboration among applicants, jurors, and other members of the Indigenous artistic community when possible.